lightbend/config/README.md

 `application.conf`, or if they want to create multiple configurations in a single JVM, they could use `ConfigFactory.load("myapp")` to load their own `myapp.conf`.
-(Applications _can_ provide a `reference.conf` also if they want, but you may not find it necessary to separate it from `application.conf`.)

 Libraries and frameworks should default to `ConfigFactory.load()` if the application does not provide a custom `Config` object.
 This